Blockchain-based ecosystem eCredits Launches eVault reward feature

 eVault enables participants to generate rewards on their eCredits (ECS) holdings on the eCredits App

 LUXEMBOURG, Feb.
-1, 2023 /PRNewswire/ -- eCredits, a decentralised, blockchain-based ecosystem empowering local businesses and democratising the way everyday transactions take place, today launched eVault, a new feature that enables eCredits users to earn rewards for committing their eCredits (ECS) on the network for a fixed period of one year.
+2, 2023 /PRNewswire/ -- eCredits, a decentralised, blockchain-based ecosystem empowering local businesses and democratising the way everyday transactions take place, is launching eVault, a new feature that enables eCredits users to earn rewards for committing their eCredits (ECS) on the network for a fixed period of one year, on Monday 6 February 2023.

 Bernhard Blaha, CEO of The People's SCE, commented: "With the launch of eVault we are providing an alternative to traditional savings accounts with low interest rates and few benefits by empowering consumers with fixed rewards.
 Powered by the eCredits decentralised public blockchain, eVaulted funds are safe, secure, and untouched.
 This new feature enables us to further bolster our ecosystem by welcoming new members dedicated to building a sustainable, accessible, and people-led economy."